-- Students who receive a single room and have a 3.25 cumulative GPA at the end of the spring semester receive a discounted rate the following fall (a savings of up to $2,580 annually).
+- Students who choose a single room and have a 3.3 cumulative GPA at the end of the spring semester receive a discounted rate the following fall (a savings of almost $3,000 annually).

 - WMU retention rates for on-campus students average eight percent higher from year one to year two compared to off-campus students.

-- For the last three years, the average term GPA of residence halls student staff is 3.30.
+- For the last two years, the average term GPA of residence halls student staff is 3.40.